paritytech/polkadot/roadmap/implementors-guide/src/runtime/inclusion.md

 bitfields: map ValidatorIndex => AvailabilityBitfield;
 /// Candidates pending availability.
 PendingAvailability: map ParaId => CandidatePendingAvailability;

+/// The current validators, by their parachain session keys.
+Validators: Vec<ValidatorId>;

+/// The current session index.
+CurrentSessionIndex: SessionIndex;
 ```

 > TODO: `CandidateReceipt` and `AbridgedCandidateReceipt` can contain code upgrades which make them very large. the code entries should be split into a different storage map with infrequent access patterns